telerik/xaml-docs/controls/radchartview/features/radlegend-support.md

 	![Rad Chart View-features-radlegend-support-0](images/radchartview-features-radlegend-support-0.png)

-Both legend settings allows you to set the geometry of the legend item's marker.
+Both legend settings allow you to set the geometry of the legend item's marker.
 You can do that via the __MarkerGeometry__ property of the settings.

 ## Code Example